How to Say Thank You in Chinese: A Complete Guide on Expressing and Responding to Gratitude

 • 非常感谢您 (fēi cháng gǎn xiè nín): A very formal way to say “thank you,” often used in business or official settings.

 • 太感谢了 (tài gǎn xiè le): A stronger expression of deep gratitude, typically used with close friends or family.
+Similar to Thank you very much!

 3. How Do You Respond to “Thank You” in Chinese?